Fannie Lou Hamer: Police brutality

 On June 9, 1963, Hamer was returning from a voter registration workshop by the Southern Christian Leadership Conference (SCLC) in Charleston, South Carolina.
 Traveling by bus with co-activists, they stopped for a break in Winona, Mississippi.
 Some of the activists went inside a local cafe, but were refused service by the waitress.
 Shortly after, a Mississippi State highway patrolman took out his billy club and intimidated the activists into leaving.
 One of the group decided to take down the officer's license plate number; while doing so the patrolman and a police chief entered the cafe and arrested the party.
 Hamer left the bus and inquired if they could continue their journey back to Greenwood, Mississippi.
 At that point the officers arrested her as well.
 Once in county jail, Hamer's colleagues were beaten by the police in the booking room (including 15-year-old June Johnson, for not addressing officers as "sir").
 Hamer was then taken to a cell where two inmates were ordered, by the state trooper, to beat her using a baton.
 The police ensured she was held down during the almost fatal beating, and when she started to scream, beat her further.
 Hamer was also groped repeatedly by officers during the assault.
 When she attempted to resist, she stated an officer, "walked over, took my dress, pulled it up over my shoulders, leaving my body exposed to five men".
 Another in her group was beaten until she was unable to talk; a third, a teenager, was beaten, stomped on, and stripped.
 An activist from SNCC came the next day to see if he could help but was beaten until his eyes were swollen shut when he did not address an officer in the expected deferential manner.

 Hamer was released on June 12, 1963.
 She needed more than a month to recuperate from the beatings and never fully recovered.
-Though the incident left profound physical and psychological effects, including a blood clot over her left eye and permanent damage on one of her kidneys, Hamer returned to Mississippi to organize voter registration drives, including the 1963 Freedom Ballot, a mock election, and the "Freedom Summer" initiative the following year.
+Though the incident left profound physical and psychological effects, including a blood clot over her left eye and permanent damage on one of her kidneys, Hamer returned to Mississippi to organize voter registration drives, including the 1963 Freedom Ballot, a mock election, and the Freedom Summer initiative the following year.
 She was known to the volunteers of Freedom Summer as a motherly figure who believed that the civil rights effort should be multi-racial in nature.
 In addition to her "Northern" guests, Hamer played host to Tuskegee University student activists Sammy Younge Jr. and Wendell Paris.
 Younge and Paris grew to become profound activists and organizers under Hamer's tutelage.
-(Younge was murdered in 1966 at a Standard Oil gas station in Macon County, Alabama, for using a "whites-only" restroom.)
+Younge was murdered in 1966 at a gas station in Macon County, Alabama, for using a "whites-only" restroom.